EdM in Elementary Education

 Elementary teachers are responsible for educating students with a wide range of abilities, including students with moderate disabilities.
 This two-year program allows candidates to hone their skill and knowledge base by earning a master’s degree in elementary education and two initial licenses: an Initial License in Elementary Education (Grades 1–6) and an Initial License as a Teacher of Students with Moderate Disabilities (Pre-K–8).

-Central to our program are the pedagogical courses and classroom experience designed to induct candidates into the current research and best practices of each subject area in the elementary curriculum and of special education.
+Central to our program are the pedagogical courses and classroom experience designed to induct candidates into the current research and best practices of each subject area in the elementary curriculum and special education.
 Integral to this preparation is the time spent in classrooms in both urban and suburban schools.
-Candidates work in classrooms during the fall and spring semesters both years for a total of four semesters in the classroom.
+Candidates participate in various field experiences every semester.

-Prior to the first semester of student teaching, candidates complete a minimum of 120 hours in the field, planning and teaching lessons across the curriculum as well as completing other field-related assignments.
+Prior to the first semester of practicum, candidates complete a minimum of 120 hours in the field, planning and teaching lessons across the curriculum as well as completing other field-related assignments.